Summer Reading Kick-Off will be Monday, June 9th from 12-3 PM at the Marion Library!

 Libros, canciones, historias en fieltro, rimas de acción y diversión para niños en edad preescolar.

-Movement Storytime with Jordan Laney, Monday, April 7 at 10:30AM
+Movement Storytime with Jordan Laney, Monday, May 5 at 10:30AM

 Join us on the first Monday of each month for Preschool Movement Storytime.
 Come enjoy stories along with Yoga for toddlers.